Iseabrook/Structural_edge_importance/readme.md

 # Edge Structural Importance

-This repository contains the code developed to support the findings presented in Seabrook et al., Evaluating Structural Edge Importance in Financial Networks
+This repository contains the code developed to support the findings to be published Seabrook et al., Evaluating Structural Edge Importance in Financial Networks (2020)

 ## Usage
 The scripts should be run in the following order: